scottambroseio/flow-untyped/README.md

 TODO:
 - Make it smarter (e.g read the [libs] section of the .flowconfig file and look in them for definitions also)!
-- Make it print the results in a nicer format
+- Make it print the version of the module rather than just the name
-- Make this installable as a node cli module
 - Make it work with monorepo style projects rather than single projects